 - Be the First Author on the abstract submission and agree to present the abstract if selected for presentation at the Meeting

 - Hold a doctoral degree (including but not limited to MD, DO, PharmD, or PhD)

 - Be enrolled in an oncology fellowship training program, a radiation oncology residency program, or an equivalent oncology training program at the time of abstract submission

 - Work in an oncology laboratory or clinical research setting

 - Provide a letter of support from their training program director, indicating eligibility for the award

-You can obtain a full list of information regarding the Merit Awards through the Conquer Cancer Foundation.
+You can obtain a full list of information regarding the Merit Awards at Conquer Cancer Foundation.

 This award receives support that may result in a report to the CMS Open Payments Website under the Physician Payments Sunshine Act.
-Supporting companies are required to report the amount of the grant, the names of U.S. physicians who are awarded this award, and the names of their institutions if applicable.
+The supporting companies are required to report the amount of the grant, the names of U.S. physicians who are awarded this award, and the names of their institutions if applicable.
 This information may appear on the Open Payments Website.
-Learn more about the Sunshine Act and CMS Open Payments program.
+Find more information about the Sunshine Act and CMS Open Payments program.

-You can obtain a full list of the information regarding the IDEA through the Conquer Cancer Foundation.
+You can obtain a full list of the information regarding the IDEA at Conquer Cancer Foundation.